Welcome to the RV 101 Series! In this series, I briefly introduce you to all of an RV’s major parts and systems:

-Propane is the lifeblood of many RVers.
-As coursing blood in the body heals and energizes, so does propane carry warmth, enable refrigeration, and help you cook.
+Propane is the lifeblood of many RVs.
+As coursing blood in the body heals and energizes, so does propane carry warmth, enable refrigeration, and help cook.
 It’s cheap and abundant – but also easily abused or mishandled.
 Treat it with respect.

 This is a 101 guide to your RV propane system.
 You will learn why RVs use propane, how it works, what parts are required, and how to safely use it.

 First of all, for our purposes, LP = propane.
 LP technically stands for Liquid Propane, which is typically in a pressurized state.

 Propane is produced by refining natural gas.
 At standard temperature and pressure, it is a gas.
 Under high pressure, however, it transforms into a liquid.

 Propane is naturally odorless and colorless.
 It’s also highly flammable, even combustible, so refiners add a sulfurous-smelling compound so we humans can sniff out leaks.